 Please note that both physical and virtual presenters are expected to pre-record their talk, manually add subtitles, and submit the video of their talk by the 1st of October 2021.

 Please note that ALL attendees are required to be fully vaccinated to attend SPLASH 2021 in-person.
 Masks are required at SPLASH 2021.

 The difference between the virtual and physical presenters is that physical presenters are allowed to give their talk live during the main Chicago time band, while the video of their talk will be played in the “offset time band”.
 Unfortunately, due to technical difficulties, we are unable to provide a live recording and replay of the video of the live talk.

 This year we hope to schedule the sessions as a sequence of 4 15-minute talks followed by a 20-minute Q&A that involves at least one author from each of the 4 papers in the session.
 Remote attendees will post questions to the Discord Channel for the event, in a thread that will be created for the paper.
 Physical attendees can post questions in Discord or can walk up to the standing mic and ask a question verbally.
 The session chair will be responsible for asking the questions from Discord out loud and interspersing them with live questions; in the case of live questions, the session chair must make sure those asking questions use a microphone so remote attendees can hear them.
-The virtual authors are welcome to answer questions live by joining a video room with instructions provided.
+The virtual authors are welcome to answer questions live by joining a Zoom room; the link should be in the Discord channel for the event.
 We highly recommend that all the attendees install and use Discord App rather than using a web browser-based version.